passivecrypto/Tourbillon-AI/README.md

 Set your private key as the secret_key in config.json.

+Set your STRIPE subscription key in config.py

-Set your desired settings in parameters
+Set your desired settings in config.py

+Recommended settings are default.
+BTC is the best market to trade.
+ETH is also a good one.
+Recommend only trading one market unless you are dealing with slippage and millions of dollars.

+Note: Deviating from default parameters constitute as a rewriting of the code and we are even further not liable for any potential financial losses incurred.

-Run the Bot
+Run the Bot using Run_bot.py